svesosk1/book-api-project/README.md

 ## Development
 To add new tests:
 1. Create new test files in the `test/` directory
-2. Use the `apiClient` utility from `utils/apiClient.ts` for making API requests
+2. Use the `BookApiHelper` class from `helpers/apiHelpers.ts` for making API requests
 3. Follow the existing test structure for consistency
+4. Add new types or enums in the `types/` directory as needed

+Key improvements in the codebase:
+- Centralized API helper methods in `BookApiHelper` class
+- Type-safe book operations using TypeScript interfaces
+- Separated concerns with dedicated type definitions
+- Improved maintainability with enum-based field references

 ## Continuous Integration
 The project uses GitHub Actions for CI/CD: